Rwenzori mountains – Africa’s tallest mountain range

 They are spread across three districts in Uganda; Kasese, Bundibugyo and Kabarole district.

 To the west of the Rwenzori mountains in Eastern Democratic Republic of Congo (DRC) are mineral deposits of unimaginable riches.
 The park also borders Parc Nationale Des Virunga in the Democratic Republic of Congo.
-To the south is the huge expanse of Lake Edward, flooded to the deepest blue coloring everything around you and becoming more and more intense the farther one gazes over the Congo.
+To the south is the huge expanse of Lakes Edward and Lake George, flooded to the deepest blue coloring everything around you and becoming more and more intense the farther one gazes over the Congo.

 There are six mountains on this Rwenzori massif some of which are snowcapped: